 FaceTime Audio is The Best Feature in iOS 7

 I like the Control Center, new Camera app, AirDrop and the overall design of new UI.
-These additions are great, but FaceTime Audio is awesome.
-I will tell you why.
+These additions are great, but FaceTime Audio is fantastic.
+Let me tell you why.

 Integration, Integration, Integration

 VoIP calling is not something new and revolutionary.
 Apps like Skype, Viber, and many others existed for years now, but by adding audio calling to FaceTime, Apple made FaceTime the real contender to become the king of VoIP calling.

 The most significant difference between all existing services and FaceTime is a very close integration of Apple’s service into the iOS.
 It is integrated so well, and I don’t even notice the difference between making regular calls and using FaceTime Audio.

 You can make FaceTime Audio calls from the Phone app, Contacts app, FaceTime app, and iMessage app.
 If you edit your favorite list in FaceTime app, it changes favorite contacts list in Phone app as well.
 All apps work in harmony with each other.

 Now I use FaceTime Audio every day, and I don’t understand why Apple didn’t introduce it alongside video calling when it originally released FaceTime.
 Maybe there were some troubles with cellular carriers, maybe something else, but after using it for just 12 days, I cannot imagine my iPhone without this great feature.

 Great voice quality

 FaceTime was an excellent service before, but sometimes it was difficult to use.
 For example, I had troubles using it if I had a weak internet connection.
 I couldn’t hear the person I was calling to because it couldn’t handle the voice and video at the same time.